Football in Japan

-Football is among the most popular sports in Japan, together with baseball, basketball, sumo and martial arts.
-Its nationwide organization, the Japan Football Association, administers the professional football leagues, including J.League, which is considered by many the most successful football league in Asia.
+Football is among the most popular sports in Japan, together with baseball, tennis, golf, sumo, and combat sports.
+Around 40% of Japanese people consider themselves football fans.
+The nationwide organization of football, the Japan Football Association, administers the professional football leagues, including J.League, which is considered by many the most successful football league in Asia.
+Japan is also the country with the most comprehensively developed football in Asia in both men and women as well as in both futsal and beach soccer.